gilesknap/maaspower/docs/explanations/devicetypes.rst

 This configuration uses the Python-Kasa API to communicate with the plug.
-The `ip_address` should be replaced with the IP address of your Kasa device.
+The 'ip_address' should be replaced with the IP address of your Kasa device.
-The `on`, `off`, and `query` commands are examples of how you might invoke device control through command line interfacing with the Python-Kasa library.
+The 'on', 'off', and 'query' commands are examples of how you might invoke device control through command line interfacing with the Python-Kasa library.

 .. note::
-    Ensure that the `python-kasa` library is installed in the environment where your server is running, as it is required for communication with Kasa devices.
+    Ensure that the 'python-kasa' library is installed in the environment where your server is running, as it is required for communication with Kasa devices.